Important photometric quantities and units

 The luminous intensity or its candela value indicates how intensively the light is emitted.
 The more focused the light is emitted, the more intense it is.
 The diagram shows two lamps with the same luminous flux (lumen) but different beam angles.
 The luminous intensity of the lamp with the smaller beam angle is higher than that of the lamp with the wider beam angle.

-How do you measure luminous intensity?
+How to measure light intensity?

 To determine the luminous intensity of a lamp, you need the luminous flux and the beam angle or solid angle.
 The value of the luminous- or light intensity is given in candela.
 The units of luminous flux are lumens, for the solid angle it is steradians.